gitguige/academic-kickstart/content/publication/combined-minitoring/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "51st Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN2021)"
+publication: "submitted to IEEE Transactions on Dependable and Secure Computing (TDSC)"
-publication_short: "DSN"
+publication_short: "TDSC"

-abstract: "Medical Cyber-physical Systems (MCPS) are vulnerable to accidental or malicious faults that can target their controllers and cause safety hazards and harm to patients.
-This paper proposes a combined model and data-driven approach for designing context-aware monitors that can detect early signs of hazards and mitigate them in MCPS.
-We present a framework for formal specification of unsafe system context using Signal Temporal Logic (STL) combined with an optimization method for patient-specific refinement of STL formulas based on real or simulated faulty data from the closed-loop system for the generation of monitor logic.
-We evaluate our approach in simulation using two state-of-the-art closed-loop Artificial Pancreas Systems (APS).
-The results show the context-aware monitor achieves up to 1.4 times increase in average hazard prediction accuracy (F1score) over several baseline monitors, reduces false-positive and false-negative rates, and enables hazard mitigation with a 54% success rate while decreasing the average risk for patients."
+abstract: "Rapid advances in sensing and computing technology have led to the proliferation of Cyber-Physical Systems (CPS) in personalized and clinical settings.
+However, the increasing device complexity, shrinking technology sizes, and shorter time to market have resulted in significant challenges in ensuring the reliability, safety, and security of CPS.
+This paper presents a combined model and data-driven approach for designing context-aware safety monitors that can detect early signs of hazards and mitigate them in CPS.
+We present a framework for formal specification of unsafe system context using Signal Temporal Logic (STL) combined with an optimization method for scenario-specific refinement of STL formulas based on actual or simulation data from closed-loop CPS that enables run-time identification of unsafe control actions and prediction of hazards by the monitor.
+We demonstrate the effectiveness of our approach in simulation using an autonomous driving system (ADS) and two closed-loop artificial pancreas systems (APS).
+The results show a safety monitor developed with this approach demonstrates up to 36.6% and  4.7 times increase in average prediction accuracy (F1 score) over several ML-based and non-ML-based baseline monitors, respectively, while reducing both false-positive rate and false-negative rate for most of them."

 # Summary.
 An optional shortened abstract.
-summary: "We present a framework for formal specification of unsafe system context using Signal Temporal Logic (STL) combined with an optimization method."
+# summary: "We formalize and study the problem of optimal allocation strategies for a (perfect) vaccine in the infinite-dimensional SIS model."

 tags: []